Updated on 06/25/24

 Thanksgiving can be a wonderful day filled with family togetherness and traditional foods.
 It can also be very stressful, due to the very same things: family togetherness and traditional foods.
 Several Thanksgiving dishes, such as pie or mashed potatoes, may be experienced as “trigger” foods for those diagnosed with an eating disorder.
 Interpersonal dynamics can also be challenging.
 This can be in the form of diet culture, where relatives converse about their latest diets, and comment directly about their own and others’ weight.
-It can also be general conflict, such as Uncle Bill arguing about politics.
+It can also be general conflict, such as family members arguing about politics.

 Enter coping methods.
 Also known as coping skills, these are strategies to help get through difficult times and emotions.
 They are unique to each individual: what works for one person may not be the best match for the other.
 Coping methods are meant to help us survive a troublesome time, but they themselves can have larger ramifications.
 Some behaviors, such as drinking, self-harm, and eating disorder symptoms, can also be viewed as coping mechanisms.
 At some point, however, the negative outweighs the positive for those behaviors.